Firefighting helicopter pilot from Racho Cucamonga ID'd after being killed in crash in Fresno County

-Fournier was killed while making water drops over the wildfire on Wednesday.
-He was the only person on board.
+Fournier was killed while making water drops over the Hills Fire on Wednesday.
+He was the only person onboard the aircraft.

 After hours of driving over rugged off-road terrain, the Fresno County Sheriff's search and rescue team made it to the very remote crash site to recover his body on Wednesday evening.

-CAL FIRE officials say the crash happened around 10 am Wednesday morning.
+Cal Fire officials said the crash happened around 10 a.m.
+Wednesday morning.

 According to the aviation website Flight Aware, the pilot was 3,300 feet in the air before the flight path suddenly stopped.